zbhinderwala/Deduplication-System-Call/README.md

 4. kernel.config // Minimal kernel configuration
 5. README

-The system call for deduplication can be run with the following command ./xdedup [-npd] file1.txt file2.txt [file3.txt]
+The system call for deduplication can be run with the following command.

+./xdedup [-npd] file1.txt file2.txt [file3.txt]

 Implementation Details: